Cyprus’ finance minister to leave post by year’s end

-NICOSIA, Cyprus (AP) — Cyprus’ finance minister says he’ll leave the post he’s held since 2013 by the end of the year.

-Harris Georgiades said Friday his decision had nothing to do with the findings of an inquiry that partly blamed him for the demise of the country’s bad loan-laden Co-operative Bank.
+NICOSIA, Cyprus (AP) — Cyprus’ finance minister said Friday he’ll leave the post he’s held since 2013 by the end of the year, insisting that the findings of an inquiry that partly blamed him for the demise of one of the country’s banks had no bearing on his decision.

 Georgiades said it was time for him to move on after nearly seven years at the post and defended himself against the inquiry’s findings which he called both “mistaken and unfair.”

-He said he still has the full backing of the Cypriot president who also criticized the inquiry as reaching “contradictory” conclusions.
+He said he still has the full backing of Cypriot President Nicos Anastasiades amid opposition party calls for his dismissal and that under his stewardship, the Cypriot economy has rebounded strongly.

+Anastasiades said the inquiry had no real grounds to apportion blame to Georgiades for billions in bad loans that accumulated at the Co-operative Bank over the decades before his government came to power.

 Most Read Business Stories